webdriverio/query-selector-shadow-dom/README.md

 ## API
 - querySelectorAllDeep - mirrors `querySelectorAll` from the browser, will return an `Array` of elements matching the query
 - querySelectorDeep - mirrors `querySelector` from the browser, will return the `first` matching element of the query.
+- collectAllElementsDeep - collects all elements on the page, including shadow dom

 Both of the methods above accept a 2nd parameter, see section `Provide alternative node`.
 This will change the starting element to search from i.e. it will find ancestors of that node that match the query.